mshahat/tlspk-playground/README.md

 This Playground provides guidance for two scenarios

-- Explore and demonestrate TLS Protect for Kubernetes Discovery Capability
+-  Explore and demonestrate TLS Protect for Kubernetes Discovery Capability [here](#tlspk-discovery)
-- Explore and demonestrate Certificate Issuance and Discovery capabilities
+- Explore and demonestrate Certificate Issuance and Discovery capabilities [here](#certificate-issuance-and-discovery)

-## TLSPK Discovery
+## (A) TLSPK Discovery
 ###  Goals

 The repo walks you through some steps to explore the capaiblities of TLSPK